tgrospic/rholang-vscode/README.md

 Currently, one RNode instance is created with one VSCode instance.
 For each RNode instance unique temp directory is created which holds `.rnode` data directory.
 If VSCode window is reloaded it will create a fresh instance of RNode also.

+## Learn Rholang By Example

+If you are new to Rholang I recommend to visit Joshy Orndorff's excellent introduction [Learn Rholang By Example](https://github.com/JoshOrndorff/LearnRholangByExample) for beginners and intermediate programmers.

 ## TODO

 - add commands, completion, hovers...